Frequently Asked Questions

-You must notifiy the Admissions Office, 806-651-2020, once you have been approved through the VA.
+You must notify the Admissions Office, 806-651-2020, once you have been approved through the VA, and submit your documentation to the Business Office prior to the payment deadline.
 The West Texas A&M Veterans Services Office requires that you register with their office because they must submit documentation to the VA on your behalf.
 Veterans Services will assist you with any questions you have both for billing and for success as a WTAMU student.
 Veterans Services can be reached at 806-651-4936.
 You may also email RoseAnne Platt or Leo Reid.

 How do I pay my bill with Texas Guaranteed Tuition Plan?

 Students on this plan must bring their account card to the Business Office where a copy is made for our files.
 Every semester, the student must call or come to our office to request that this plan be applied to their University Balance.
 We are not permitted to use the account without a specific semester by the account holder.

 Does sponsored billing pay all of my university balance?

 There is never a guarantee that your bill will be paid in full with sponsored billing.
 Each type of sponsored billing has limits set forth by the agency that provides the sponsorship.
 We strongly encourage students to check their account through Buff Advisor by clicking on View Account and Make Payments, then clicking on Account Activity regularly and often throughout the semester.

 My employer reimburses me for my university billing.
 Can WTAMU mail my employer a statement?

 No. We are not permitted to mail any billing statements.
 Students can print an itemized statement to submit to their employer by logging into Buff Advisor, then clicking on View Account and Make Payments, then clicking Account Activity.
 The view statement button is located near the top of the page which takes the student to the screen where the statement can be printed.